Here in this post, we will do a quick rundown on:

 And as to why a 3rd party aggregator & not restaurant’s own ordering & delivery service; well, the reasons are obvious:

-a) It is easier for customers to visit a single marketplace website (or install the app) instead of visiting websites (or installing apps) of every restaurant chain in the area.
+a) It is easier for customers to visit a single marketplace website install the mobile application instead of visiting websites (or installing apps) of every restaurant chain in the area.
 To get some perspective, imagine downloading apps of different online retailers on your phone instead of just one single Amazon app.

-b) With a marketplace, customers have more options & it becomes easier to explore all the restaurants & cuisines available in the area.
+b) Customers have reachable access to various food ordering marketplaces and related mobile applications.
+Therefore they have more options & it becomes easier to explore all the restaurants & cuisines available in the area.

 c) Price comparison, reviews & rating for quality assurance, etc. are some other reasons why the concept of 3rd party online food ordering & delivery aggregators gels up well with customers

 Historically, food ordering & delivery service (even when done over the phone) has been limited to urban areas, where there is high population density & demand.
 But with increasing internet penetration & rapid smartphone adoption, semi-urban & rural areas (in developed countries) have also become potential market segments for this sector.

 In emerging markets like India, China, Latin America & South-east Asia, tier-II & tier-III cities offer the new market opportunities.

 It is predicted that there will be a 79% surge in the total U.S. food delivery market by 2022, i.e. from $43 billion to $76 billion.Click to tweet